OUR GUIDE TO BIRTHSTONES

 Peridot is derived the French word ‘peritot’ meaning gold as the mineral can vary towards this colour; although the finest stones are prized for their ‘oily’ green tone which is caused by the presence of iron.

-Today, the gemstones are still appreciated for their beauty and associated embodiment of protection, positive power, healing and good health.
+Legend says it was Cleopatra's favourite gemstone, and today, the gemstones are still appreciated for their beauty and associated embodiment of protection, positive power, healing and good health.

 Sapphire